 What do you need?

-You will also need some power tools, basic hand tools and some hardware from your local hardware store.
+You will also need some power tools, necessary hand tools, and some hardware from your local hardware store.

 Watch the following videos from “Slim Potatohead” which I believe is the best DIY ammo stove for preppers and outdoor folks as well.